RM 1,592 Find Cheap Flights from Southeast Asia to Austria

 • How many direct flights to Austria are there each day?

-There are around 8 direct flights from within Southeast Asia to Austria every day.
-Most flights (60%) depart at night.
+There are around 9 direct flights from within Southeast Asia to Austria every day.
+All flights depart at night.

 • How many direct flights to Austria are there each week?